Paulmicha/common-web-tools/README.md

 Exceptions : folders beginning with a dot (e.g. `.git`), and files using double extensions (e.g. `my_file.inc.sh`) or beginning with a dot (e.g. `.cwt_actions_ignore`).

-CWT will look in `./cwt` to determine default CWT actions, then it will do the samefor every folders in `cwt/extensions` and `scripts/cwt/extend`.
+CWT will look in `./cwt` to determine default CWT actions, then it will do the same for every folders in `cwt/extensions` and `scripts/cwt/extend`.
 For detailed explanations and examples, see `u_cwt_extend()` in `cwt/utilities/cwt.sh`.

 To print the list of available actions in current project instance, you can use the following convenience command :